nineflowAmin/daniel-kereama.github.io/_posts/2025-12-11-lattice-at-dawn.md

 - Execution: Hangfire scheduler triggers the **Dream Cycle** nightly at 03:00; ad-hoc triggers via `/dreams/run`.
 - Visualization: `_layouts/wisdom_lattice.ts` renders a 2D/3D canvas showing merge-or-mount growth, edge tension, and phase banners.

+### One concrete use-case
+- **Story:** A busy “city” of incident learnings forms around networking anomalies; new sightings either reinforce known paths or surface a fresh contradiction.
+- **Machine:** Overnight, duplicate incident notes merge into existing `wisdom_nodes`, and high-tension `Contradicts` edges flag regressions.
+The next morning, `/api/v3/lattice/retrieve` returns the hotspot plus its tensions, so on-call engineers start with the contested facts instead of re-discovering them.

 ---

 ## The Cast: Governance of the Republic